 the ages He has been manifested to put away sin by the sacrifice of

 Himself.”
-How many times was that?
-Once!
-For anyone to say that the body and
+For anyone to say that the bread and the wine magically turn into

-blood of Christ magically appears at the blessing of the priest is
+blood of Christ at the blessing of the priest is

 Catholics continue this blasphemous heresy?
 The Catholic manner of